 CIT Bank is an online bank that specializes in certificates of deposit.
 As a matter of fact, they once only offered CDs.
-But they’ve recently begun to offer savings accounts, as well.
+But they now offer savings and checking accounts, as well.

 Bonus: Custodial Accounts